Title Image

 Image Credit: General Motors

-About - History of Innovation
+About TARUS - A History of Innovation

 1969 - TARUS is founded

-TARUS Products, Inc. was established in 1969 by Douglas J Greig in his Warren MI garage, building EDM servo controllers.
+TARUS Products, Inc. was established in 1969 by Douglas J Greig in his Warren, MI garage, building EDM servo controllers.
 It was one of the first electronic systems to automate control cycles of EDM electrode ram.

 1971

 TARUS continues upgrading EDM controls and power supplies for EDM retrofits, bringing generations of older machines into current performance specs.
-Success with EDM control and retrofits allows expansion into a dedicated factory manufacturing complete EDM machines for mold makers.

 1974

-TARUS builds larger, more complex EDM Machines and Power Supplies for Mold Makers.
-This Dual Head EDM Machine and Power Supply System could accurately sink with two electrodes simultaneously.
+TARUS builds larger, more complex EDM machines and power supplies for mold makers.
+This dual head EDM Machine and power supply system could accurately sink with two electrodes simultaneously..

 1976